NEW - Rotary Chisels - a Revolutionary new way to Carve!

 Diamond burs are not intended for carving through the gourd skin.
 They are better suited for detail carving or sanding operations.
 These burs are the least aggressive of all but are perfect for sanding or texturizing after the rough carving is finished.
 Inexpensive kits with several burs will give you plenty of shapes to choose from.

-Dura Grit Tungsten Carbide Burs
+Specialty Tungsten Carbide Burs

 Structured Tooth Carbide Burs